 The space communication system elements are:

-a spacecraft linked to the ground via a space link (spacetoground).
-This can also be linked to other spacecraft, landers, and probes via spacetospace (proximity) links;
+a spacecraft linked to the ground via a space link (spaceground).
+This spacecraft can also be linked to other spacecraft, landers, and probes via spacetospace (proximity) links;

 other spacecraft, landers, and probes linked only with the main spacecraft via proximity links;

+other spacecraft, landers, and probes linked together forming an inter-spacecraft network (see clause 4.3.2.3) not shown in Figure 4-1;

-Figure 4-1a ground station that forms the terrestrial end of the spacetoground space link, and is connected to the operational control centre via a terrestrial link;
+a ground station that forms the terrestrial end of the spaceground space link, and is connected to the operational control centre via a terrestrial link;

 an operational control centre (OCC), connected to the ground station via a terrestrial link.
 The OCC is used to control the spacecraft;